liangliangzhuang/multi-rIG/README.md

-# Reliability Analysis and Degradation Modeling Using Multivariate Inverse Gaussian Process with Common Effects
+# Multivariate Reparameterized Inverse Gaussian Processes with Common Effects for Degradation-based Reliability Prediction

 > This work has been submitted to the Journal of Quality Technology and is currently under minor revision (2nd round).